-What if every American home replaced just one incandescent bulb with an ENERGY STAR compact florescent bulb?
+What if every American home replaced just one incandescent bulb with an ENERGY STAR LED bulbs?

-• The annual cost savings would total $700 million.
+• The annual energy savings would total $700 million.

 • It would prevent 9,000,000,000 pounds of greenhouse gas emissions per year, the equivalent of 800,000 car emissions.